Cool off at free outdoor pools

 • PS 186 Playground Pool, at Little Neck Parkway and 72nd Avenue in Glen Oaks;

-• Liberty Pool, at 173rd Street and 106th Avenue in Ricktown; and
+• Liberty Pool, at 173rd Street and 106th Avenue in Bricktown; and

 • Windmuller Pool, at 54th Street and 39th Road in Sunnyside Gardens.